kubeslice-ent/egs-installation/README.md

 - 🌐 **📚 For the complete EGS Installer documentation website, visit:** [**🚀 EGS Installer Documentation**](https://repo.egs.avesha.io/) **🚀**
 - 👤 For the User guide, please see the [User Guide Documentation](https://docs.avesha.io/documentation/enterprise-egs) 📚
 - 🛠️ For the Installation guide, please see the [Installation Guide](#getting-started) 💻
-- ⚡ **[Quick Install Guide](docs/Quick-Install-README.md)** - Single-command installer with auto-configuration, skip flags, and multi-cluster support 🚀
+- ⚡ Single-command installer with auto-configuration, skip flags, and multi-cluster support 🚀 — **[Quick Install Guide](docs/Quick-Install-README.md)**
 - 🔑 For EGS License setup, please refer to the [EGS License Setup Guide](docs/EGS-License-Setup.md) 🗝️
 - ✅ For preflight checks, please refer to the [EGS Preflight Check Documentation](docs/EGS-Preflight-Check-README.md) 🔍
 - 📋 For token retrieval, please refer to the [Slice & Admin Token Retrieval Script Documentation](docs/Slice-Admin-Token-README.md) 🔒
 - 🗂️ For precreate required namespace, please refer to the [Namespace Creation Script Documentation](docs/Namespace-Creation-README.md) 🗂️
 - 🚀 For EGS Controller prerequisites, please refer to the [EGS Controller Prerequisites](docs/EGS-Controller-Prerequisites.md) 📋
 - ⚙️ For EGS Worker prerequisites, please refer to the [EGS Worker Prerequisites](docs/EGS-Worker-Prerequisites.md) 🔧
-- 🌐 **⚠️ IMPORTANT:** For networking in worker clusters, ensure at least some nodes are labeled as gateway nodes: `kubectl get no -l kubeslice.io/node-type=gateway` 🏷️
-- 🔗 **KubeSlice Networking Configuration:** KubeSlice networking is disabled by default in the EGS worker configuration (`kubesliceNetworking: enabled: false`).
-If enabled, ensure proper node labeling for gateway functionality.
-The installer script can automatically label nodes when `add_node_label: true` is set. 🌐
 - 🛠️ For configuration details, please refer to the [Configuration Documentation](docs/Configuration-README.md) 📋
 - 📊 For custom pricing setup, please refer to the [Custom Pricing Documentation](docs/Custom-Pricing-README.md) 💰
 - 🌐 For multi-cluster installation examples, please refer to the [Multi-Cluster Installation Example](multi-cluster-example.yaml) 🔗